Kitsune is the name for the fox as both an animal and a spirit.

 To match his spirit, he also has a white mask.

-He can change into nine different versions of himself, including a woman, child, and full-grown fox.
+He can change into nine different versions of himself, including a woman, a child, and a full-grown fox.

 However, Kakuriyo considers him a manipulative and clever kitsune-yokai.